artefactual/atom-docs/user-manual/add-edit-content/authority-records.rst

   to add any other creator names or name access points in subsequent descriptions.
-* When a :term:`creator` name is added to an :term:`archival description`, the name is also automatically added as a name :term:`access point` - there is no need to add the creator as a name (subject) access point manually.
 * When a :term:`creator` name is added to an :term:`archival description`, the biographical/administrative history for that creator will appear at the level of description where the name has been added, but will not repeat at lower levels.
 The creator name **will** be inherited by lower levels however, unless